odell305/Leaderboard/README.md

-#Leaderboard project
+# Leaderboard Project

-#Authors: Jacob O'Dell, Austin Anderson, Zeb Cunningham, Matthew Willis
+# Authors: Jacob O'Dell, Austin Anderson, Zeb Cunningham, Matthew Willis

 This project is made to take student's information from an excel file, and display a leaderboard of grades